HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 None of these are *necessarily* a thing that would be the focus of a PhD - in doing a PhD I would almost certainly focus on a more specific research question that might include some or all of them.
-These are just areas that I am interested of exploring which I think might form an interesting starting point, and whatever focus I actually end up with will likely be more carefully tailored in discussion with my potential supervisors.
+These are just areas that I am interested in exploring which I think might form an interesting starting point, and whatever focus I actually end up with will likely be more carefully tailored in discussion with my potential supervisors.

 One thing that's also worth considering: Most of these research directions are ones that would result in improvements